Lin1119/ASVS/README.md

 2.3 TRAIN

-The ASVS package is integrated with the TRAIN version 1beta and could extract tropospheric delays computed from the external weather model data using the TRAIN automatically Configuration
+The ASVS package is integrated with the TRAIN version 1beta and could extract tropospheric delays computed from the external weather model data using the TRAIN automatically.

 3. Data preparation